 Cheryl began her synchro career at the age of 8 in Houston, as a member of the Shamrock Hilton Corkettes.
 When she was 16, in addition to competing, she coached the Corkettes 10 & under team.
 While at the University of Texas, she formed a competitive synchronized swimming team and they competed at the US Collegiate National Championships, placing in finals.

 While her official title is Head Coach of the Austin Angelfish Synchronized Swim Club, to Angelfish families Cheryl Cook is far more: a den mother, cheerleader, drill sergeant and mentor who leads with strength, empathy, and an uncommon knack for helping those around her maximize their potential.
-As she completes her 24th year as team leader (30,000+ volunteer hours), her enthusiasm for the sport through mentoring and teaching shows no signs of slowing.
+As she completes her 27th year as team leader of the Angelfish (30,000+ volunteer hours), her enthusiasm for the sport through mentoring and teaching shows no signs of slowing.

 Coach Anne was introduced to Synchro when her college roommate swam for their school's club team.
 Anne would run the lights for their annual show and do some synchronized dives with her teammates at intermission.
 When her daughter joined the Angelfish, Anne used the knowledge she gained from dancing and from competing in and coaching gymnastics and diving to help out with land skills.
 She helped train athletes for Grade Level land skills and National Team Trials land skills, and watched countless hours of figures practice.
 So, when Coach Cheryl asked if she would be willing to become a judge, she said yes.
 Then, when the Angelfish began to grow in 2018, the team needed more coaches, so Anne helped coach the intermediate team.
 It was so much fun, that she decided to continue coaching and has coached our Jr Team since 2020.

-Coach Ruby is entering her sophomore year at UT as an art history major.
+Coach Ruby is entering her junior year at UT as an art history major.
 She hails from San Diego, California and swam for San Dieguito Synchro for 5 1/2 years.
-She coached their novice and intermediate swimmers for two years.
+She coached their novice and intermediate swimmers for several years.
 Ruby competed at the 2017 West Zone Championships and placed 10th in finals in the 16-17 team category at the 2017 Junior Olympics.
-This season, Ruby coached our beginner class and intermediate team along with Coach Nelly.
+Last year, Ruby coached our beginner class and intermediate team along with Coach Nelly.
 Ruby also helped Nelly and Lucky coach the Austin Angelfish Summer Zoom Camp.